hanggrian/IIT-CS554/assignments/hw3.md

 > Pros: Identify 3 things that this paper does well.

-1. **Not all about hardware**: The paper acknowledges that the indexing algorithm also plays an important role to reach the maximum potential of any given hardware.
+1.  **Not all about hardware:** The paper acknowledges that the indexing algorithm also plays an important role to reach the maximum potential of any given hardware.
-2. **Benchmarking many variants**: The authors experiment with numerous builds to evaluate how well each optimization is doing.
+1.  **Benchmarking many variants:** The authors experiment with numerous builds to evaluate how well each optimization is doing.
-3. **Development insights**: The authors spent an adequate amount of time talking about current development progress and the roadmap for what lies ahead.
+1.  **Development insights:** The authors spent an adequate amount of time talking about current development progress and the roadmap for what lies ahead.
 In this instance, they explore the possibility of persistent indexing using Intel Optane DC drives.

 ## Problem 6

 > Cons: Identify 3 things that this paper could do better.

-1. **Deceptively advertised facts**: The figure up to 19&times; faster indexing and 280&times; lower search latency are backed up by extremely selective data.
+1.  **Deceptively advertised facts:** The figure up to 19&times; faster indexing and 280&times; lower search latency are backed up by extremely selective data.
-2. **Unmeaningful gain with commodity hardware**: Peak performance is only realistic using high-end components typically found in server stacks rather than home desktops.
+1.  **Unmeaningful gain with commodity hardware:** Peak performance is only realistic using high-end components typically found in server stacks rather than home desktops.
 This is a criticism of the technology rather than the paper itself, but the paper could shed some light on it.
-3. **Code and licensing**: There is no information on source code repository and licensing.
+1.  **Code and licensing:** There is no information on source code repository and licensing.
 I believe they are required to, since they use [libnuma](https://github.com/numactl/numactl/), a GNU-licensed library.

 ## Problem 7